transloadit/uppy/website/src/docs/informer.md

 })
 ```

-[Try it live](/examples/dashboard/) - The Informer is included in the Dashboard by default.
+[Try it live](/examples/dashboard/) - The Informer plugin is included in the Dashboard by default.

 ## Installation